 Business credit report: Credit bureaus collect and organize information on different businesses, including the business’s history of paying bills.
 Companies can purchase another business’s credit report before deciding to lend the business money or work together.

 Business credit score: There are various business credit scores that turn the information in a business credit report into an easy-to-understand score.
 Generally, a higher score means a business is more creditworthy.
 Having high credit scores could make it easier to get a loan or line of credit with good terms.

 Business entity: An organization that one or several people create.
 A business entity can be legally separate from the people who created or run the business.
 As a result, the business entity can have its own assets and liabilities.

-Business plan: A business plan is a written document that can act like a roadmap for a company.
-It will have an overview of the company, its finances, its products and services and an analysis of its industry and competitors.
+Business plan: A business plan is a written document that can act as a roadmap for a company.
+It generally includes an overview of the company, its finances, its products and services and an analysis of its industry and competitors.
 A business plan can help business owners plan for the future and may be a requirement when applying for a business loan.

 Capital expenditure: Also known as a capital expense, or capex for short, a capital expenditure is the money a business spends to buy, maintain or upgrade assets that will help the business for more than a year.
 Buying or improving a building, furniture or office equipment are examples of capital expenditures.

 Cash basis: An accounting method where a business records revenue and expenses when the money enters or leaves the business’s account.
 By contrast, with the accrual method, a business records revenue and expenses when a bill is sent or received.

 Cash flow: The total amount of cash and cash-equivalents flowing in and out of a business.